Do you want to know the difference between a buck and a doe?

 Difference Between Buck and Doe Rabbit

-You should understand the differences between male and female rabbits because these difference can impact their care, behavior, and management.
+You should understand the differences between male and female rabbits because they can impact their care, behavior, and management.

 Now let us talk about the various aspects of these differences, including physical characteristics, behavior, reproduction, care, housing, training, and age-related changes.